Grades 9 through 12

 New York and the Civil War

-Analyze the debates that raged in New York over slavery, states’ rights, and the rights of citizens; and learn about the experiences of soldiers.
+Students learn about the experiences of soldiers and analyze the debates that raged in New York over slavery, states’ rights, and the rights of citizens.

 Objects Tell Stories